I. Prolegomenon: “Once upon a time,” Conservatism, and the Appeal of Nostalgia

 Their words matter exactly because they are framed in the film as innocent, harmless comments.
 We perceive them as innocent, as we’ve noted, because we want Rick to succeed and not have to bother, in his great moment, with political correctness; we perceive them as innocent because they are our central characters, and we are primed to forgive whatever flaws they might have.
 But maybe most importantly for this story, we perceive them as innocent because Tarantino does not include Charles Manson and his racism in the film.

 If he had included it, it would have had to be a part of the essential villainy and evil that the central characters are up against.
 It’s a big deal.
-Charles Manson’s racism is a very big deal.
+Charles Manson’s anti-Black racism is a very big deal.
 It would have needed serious treatment in the story.
 But if Manson’s racism had been in the film, that causes problems for Rick and Cliff’s characters.
 We would have had, almost certainly, to make uncomfortable parallels with the supposedly casual racism Rick and Cliff display and the murderous kind Manson intended.
 We would have had to see Rick and Cliff, I think, in the context of a Hollywood that was systemically and structurally racist, not as individual free agents, who might have a slip of the tongue here or there.
 And the film doesn’t want to do that.
 It wants to allow Rick and Cliff to live in an illusion of innocence, where racist slurs are not really a big deal, where no one will bother you if you say something wrong, and where white men can just practice their art without having to worry about all that.
 Without having to worry about race.

 It’s a tantalizing dream for white people, the good old days where we weren’t made to feel guilty about whiteness, where we could hang on to that idea racial innocence.

 We also need, in this context, to touch on the scene where Cliff and Bruce Lee fight, but I do not think I will really dig into it here; a number of other writers have analyzed it and come to different conclusions about it.
 It deserves more attention and analysis than just a paragraph or two in this essay.
 So I will just make a few observations and comments about it, ultimately linked it to the analysis I’ve done so far.
 First, I take Sharon Lee’s response to it quite seriously; she clearly understood that Tarantino did not intend harm, but, for her, there was, in fact, a harmful impact.
 I think considering intent and impact, particularly in terms of structures of power, is immensely important.
 Second, it struck me, in the moment of seeing it, both times, as incredibly demeaning of Lee.
 My audiences certainly took it as such both times: they were most definitely laughing at Lee.
 I cannot read the scene in any other way than that they were intended to laugh at him, and I don’t find one rationale I’ve heard that Tarantino is trying to “catch the audience in racism” compelling.
 If true, it’s deeply sadistic and careless.
-But I don’t think it’s that sophisticated in its intentions.
+But I don’t think the scene is that sophisticated in its intentions.
 It’s not Funny Games.
 Third, I understand that Tarantino reveres Lee, loves his work, loves his films; I would accept, with Sharon Lee, that he did not intend harm.
 But I’m not really sure his intentions matter, even if they might soften our judgment of him, personally.
 Fourth, I find Tarantino’s defense of the scene incredibly shallow and thoroughly unconvincing, and I am indebted to Michael Polly for his analysis of the defense here.